-Some brands of our list are priced on the more premium side of the price spectrum, being just as expensive or more expensive than natural stones.
+Some brands on our list are priced on the more premium side of the price spectrum.
+Being just as expensive or more expensive than natural stones.
 Some others offer more affordable pricing.

-Your newest countertop can be protected by many different warranties depending on the brand of your choice, ranging from a few years to lifetime.
+Your newest countertop can be protected by many different warranties.
+It all depends on the brand of your choice, ranging from a few years to a lifetime.

 Here’s when it gets interesting.
-Every brand develops different design identities.
+For example, Every brand develops different design identities.
 Some mimicking natural stones, some offering vibrant color, some taking inspiration from yet different surfaces and textures.
-Color, size, streaks and veins, there’s are numerous options for you to choose from.
+Color, size, streaks, and veins, there’s are numerous options for you to choose from.

-With all that said, we’ll guide you through some renowned quartz brands that have earned their place here through years on the market offering beautiful and reliable surfaces to American homes.
+With all that said, we’ll guide you through some renowned quartz brands.
+Most importantly, the ones that have earned their place here.
+Those with years on the market offering beautiful and reliable surfaces to American homes.

 One of the only American companies manufacturing quartz surfaces, Cambria focuses on premium options only distributed through manufacturers.
-You won’t find it in big stores like home depot and lowe’s.
-Funny enough, the company started on the dairy business in 1936, and it’s been for 18 years on the surface market now, offering 133+ different designs.
+Therefore, you won’t find it in big stores like Home Depot and Lowe’s.
+The company started on the dairy business in 1936, and it’s been for 18 years on the surface market.
+Now, they offer 133+ different designs.

-Branded as the pioneer of natural quartz surfaces, Israeli based Caesarstone’s been around for more than 31 years and carries 53 unique designs.
-The company really aims to innovate on its slabs, recently its Concetto Collection has incorporated semi-precious stones like dumortierite, agate and even petrified wood.
+The pioneer of natural quartz surfaces, Israeli-based Caesarstone’s been around for more than 31 years and carries 53 unique designs.
+The company really aims to innovate on its slabs.
+And recently its Concetto Collection has incorporated semi-precious stones like dumortierite, agate, and even petrified wood.

-The Florida based Pompeii Quartz draws inspiration from the beauty of natural stones to create fresh natural looking quartz surfaces.
-With more than 17 years on the market, if you’re looking for a stone-like look you should definitely check out their 85 designs.
+The Florida-based Pompeii Quartz has over 17 years on the market.
+And draws inspiration from the beauty of natural stones to create fresh natural-looking quartz surfaces.
+So, if you’re looking for a stone-like look you should definitely check out their 85 designs.

 Backed by DuPont and previously known as Zodiac, Corian quartz offers unique options produced with quality organic materials.
-With more than 18 years on the surface business, Corian surfaces are fully non-allergenic and non-toxic.
+And with more than 18 years in the surface business, Corian surfaces are fully non-allergenic and non-toxic.
 There are 62+ designs for you to choose from.

-On the market in Korea for more than 50 years, this company quartz selection is fully manufactured in the US and offers 40+ designs that mimic natural stones.
+This company has been on the market in Korea for more than 50 years!
+And their quartz selection is fully manufactured in the US, offering 40+ designs that mimic natural stones.

 A subsidiary and originally a division of LG, the South Korean electronics conglomerate.
 Viatera offers 64 designs of unique solid colors and shades.
 They offer a highly coveted “acrylic solid surface” product able to hide seams on bigger installations.
 Viatera has been around for 30 years.

-Offering many unique designs, 140+ of them, silesstone is a brand of the famous Italian company Cosentino.
-They have been on the market for more than 25 years and are known for producing surfaces in vibrant solid colors.
+Offering many unique designs, 140+ of them, Silestone is a brand of the famous Italian company Cosentino.
+They have been on the market for more than 25 years.
+And are known for producing surfaces in vibrant solid colors.

 Vicostone was founded in Vietnam more than 16 years ago.
 They offer over 102 quartz surfaces promised to be “up to 93% pure organic quartz aggregates”.

 We will close our list with the newest player on the market.
-With only 2 years in business, Vadara distinguished itself for its 46 designs claimed to offer “the most natural color palette possible”.
+Vadara has only 2 years in business.
+But it has distinguished itself for its 46 designs claimed to offer “the most natural color palette possible.”

-The best way to go through the catalogs of your preferred brand is to look for a trustable stone supplier in your city.
-This way, you can see the actual slabs, plus hundreds of samples that will help you choose what’s best for your kitchen or bathroom.
+There is a better way to go through the catalogs of your preferred brand.
+Just look for a trustworthy stone supplier in your city.
+Because this way, you can see the actual slabs in person.
+Plus, there are hundreds of samples that will help you choose what’s best for your kitchen or bathroom.

-If you’re living in Sarasota, Florida, we will be happy to show you around the largest indoor selection of natural stones and quarts slabs of the county.
+If you’re living in Sarasota, Florida, contact us!
+We will be happy to show you our showroom!
+The largest indoor selection of natural stones and quartz slabs of the county.